 Guest blog by Bob Johnson, Higher Education Marketing Consultant

-This blog – the second of two from Bob – summarizes results from a recent ‘Top Task Identification’ research activity.
+This blog – the first of two from Bob – summarizes results from a recent ‘Top Task Identification’ research activity.

-In the first article, 3 Top Tasks for “Online” Future Students: Cost, financial aid, affordability, Bob discussed the recruitment-related tasks that were the highest priority for future students.
+In the next article, Top Tasks for “Online” Future Students: Tasks of Least Interest, Bob discusses the recruitment-related tasks that turned out to be the lowest priority for future students – these always have some surprises for Higher Ed senior managers!

 We often work on Higher Education projects with Bob Johnson; he manages the branding and marketing aspects, and we focus on user experience and usability.
 Follow Bob on Twitter: @HighEdMarketing or join his “Top Tasks: Higher Education Website Content” group on LinkedIn.
 You can also view his weekly blog on Higher Education Marketing.